Manifesto guide 2017: Key priorities

 The proposal isn't new.
 In fact in 2012, Labour Hackney councillor Luke Akehurst campaigned for it.

 "Why should childcare be so variable in cost, quality and availability?
 We would not tolerate this chaos with health or school education," he wrote on the Labourlist blog.

-Mathias Urban, director of the Early Childhood Research Centre, agrees.
+Mathias Urban, professor of Early Childhood Studies at the University of Roehampton, agrees.
 "We need a universal childcare system that isn't aimed at the poor or those working long hours, but all children and all families," he says.

 He cites Sweden and Germany as good examples, but says asking "how do we turn this country into Scandinavia?" isn't the solution.